 Romans 11:20, 23 states, “That is true.
 They were broken off because of their unbelief, but you stand fast through faith.
 So do not become proud (conceited), but fear.
 23) And even they, if they do not continue in their unbelief, will be grafted in, for God has the power to graft them in again.”

 ??
-How does standing fast in our faith and fearing God keep us from becoming prideful?
+How does standing fast in your faith and fearing God keep you from becoming prideful?

 ??
 Why does God oppose the proud?

 Understand, God hates pride.
 Proverbs 8:13 states, “The fear of the LORD is hatred of evil.
-Pride and arrogance and the way of evil (evil behavior) and perverted speech I hate.”
-Also, look-up the seven things God hates; Proverbs 6:16-19.
+Pride and arrogance and the way of evil (sinful behavior) and perverted speech I [God] hate.”
+Also, look-up the seven things God hates in Proverbs 6:16-19.
 Not only does God hate pride and arrogance, but He also hates evil behavior, which is morally bad and depraved.
-He also hates perverted speech, which is speech that deviates from what is good or true, i.e., lying.
-To be sure, a proud heart will not humbly submit to God or others and do what is right.
+He also hates perverted speech, which is speech that deviates from what is good or true (i.e. lying).
+To be sure, a proud heart will not humbly submit to God or others and do what is right (see Romans 8:7).

 How I became free from pride: The Core Negative Heart Issue

 Anger Issues Protected by Pride and Judgmental Strongholds

 Freedom from Impatience and Strongholds of Injustice and Unfairness